-The business plan should come AFTER the Business Model Canvas (BMC) is completed.
-The BMC is the plan before the plan.
+The business plan should come after the Business Model Canvas (BMC) is completed.
+The BMC is the plan before the plan, so to speak.
 As an investor, and now a professor, I’ve learned that business plans (and I’ve written many) never make it past the second week of opening.
 They are too static for this fast-moving, dynamic world.
-The BMC is what my article is about this week and will be a 37,000’ view of how it works as a whole.
+The BMC is what my article is about this week and will be a 37,000 feet view of how it works as a whole.
 The rest of my articles will be about each of the nine boxes within the Business Model Canvas and how to use them in a presentation to investors.

 It is important to understand the art and science of how to create a business model for your company.
 I compare the BMC to when I was an airline pilot.
-You’re leaving the gate and things are moving fast; you’re cleared for takeoff and things are changing at a rapid rate; you change your angle of attack and power setting at 10,000’, then you hit cruising altitude.
+Imagine, you’re leaving the gate and things are moving fast; you’re cleared for takeoff and things are rapidly changing.
+You can change your angle of attack and power setting at 10,000 feet, and then you hit cruising altitude.
 This is when you sit back, relax, and enjoy the flight.
 This analogy can be used to describe a startup company.
-In the flight deck we have a check-list to keep us safe; in the business world we have the Business Model Canvas to de-risk our chances of failure.
+In the flight deck we have a checklist to keep us safe; in the business world we have the Business Model Canvas to de-risk our chances of failure.

 Business Model Canvas is a way to experiment and test your hypothesis for creating and capturing the value of a startup company.
 This process is also used with my clients who are developing a new product or service.
 When done well, it is a way to experiment and reduce risk.
 When owners of a new startup consciously operate with a deep understanding of how the entire business system works, they can make better decisions and gain critical customer feedback on whether or not the intended approach is working, wanted, or even needed.
 The Business Model Canvas is designed to teach you the key essentials for how to utilize the tools to effectively model and shape existing and future products and companies.

 The Business Model Canvas has nine sections.
-We will eventually discuss each in detail, but for right now, let’s look at the 37,000’ view:
+We will eventually discuss each in detail, but for right now, let’s look at the 37,000 feet view:

-Key Partners – With whom can you join forces to increase your distribution faster?
+Key Partners: Who can you join forces with to increase your distribution faster?